-The results of the research Recommendations Patient education The training is based on providing the necessary information about the disease, drawing up an individual treatment plan for the patient, and training in the technique of guided self-management.
-It is necessary to teach patients with ASTHMA the basic techniques of monitoring their condition, follow an individual action plan, and conduct a regular assessment of the condition by a doctor.
-At each stage of treatment (hospitalization, repeated consultations), the patient's managed self-management plan is reviewed самоведения пациента
+The results of the research Recommendations Patient education The training is based on providing the necessary information about the disease, drawing up an individual It is necessary to teach patients with ASTHMA the basic techniques of monitoring their condition, follow an individual action plan, and conduct a regular assessment of the condition by a doctor.
+At each stage of treatment

-The results of the research Recommendations

-Physical physical rehabilitation improves cardiopulmonary function.
-As a result of training during physical exertion, the maximum oxygen consumption increases and the maximum ventilation of There is no sufficient evidence base.
-According to the available observations, the use of aerobic exercise, swimming, training of inspiratory muscles with a threshold dosed load improves the

-the lungs increases. course of AD
+The results of the research Recommendations physical rehabilitation cardiopulmonary function.
+As a result of training during physical exertion, the maximum oxygen consumption increases There is no sufficient evidence base.
+According to the available observations, the use of aerobic exercise, swimming, training of inspiratory muscles with a threshold dosed load improves the course of AD

-- 1) COPD.
-Risk factors.
-The index of the smoker. - 2) Implementation of primary prevention of COPD.
-Screening groups. - 3) Secondary prevention of COPD. - 4) Principles of COPD treatment in a stable condition. - 5) Bronchial asthma.
+- 1) COPD. risk factors.
+The index of the smoker. - 2) Implementation of primary prevention of COPD. screening groups. - 3) Secondary prevention of COPD. - 4) Principles of COPD treatment in a stable condition. - 5) Bronchial asthma.
 The key provisions. - 6) Factors contributing to the development of bronchial asthma (inducers). - 7) The ad trigger factor. - 8) Prevention of bronchial asthma (prenatal, postpartum measures, secondary and tertiary prevention) - 9) Measures to reduce exposure to household, tick-borne and household allergens: - 10) Measures to reduce food allergies: - 11) Management of patients and prevention of occupational asthma - 12) Education and training of patients with bronchial ASTHMA.

-CHAPTER 9.DISEASES OF THE DIGESTIVE SYSTEM: SIGNIFICANCE, RISK FACTORS, PREVENTION.
+CHAPTER 9.
+DISEASES OF THE DIGESTIVE SYSTEM: SIGNIFICANCE, RISK FACTORS, PREVENTION.